DONICH LAW IN THE MEDIA

 On July 22, 2015, a man and two women were accused of defrauding the TTC employee benefits plan, insured by Manulife Financial, for $4 Million Dollars.
 The Firm provided expert commentary regarding Judicial Interim Release.
 Toronto Police Financial Crimes Unit oversaw the investigation, executing large-scale search warrants.
 The Firm has also provided expert commentary on Fraud in Toronto’s Housing Market on CBC News.

-In the Firm’s recent R. v.
+In the Firm’s R. v.
 A.N. , it successfully secured a withdrawal on all counts of fraud, possession of property obtained by crime and uttering forged documents for a $56,000.00 RBC banking transaction.
-The Criminal Law Group in its new R. v.
-S.C. , further resolved a $60,000.00 HomeSense employee fraud ring without a criminal record.
+In the Firm’s R. v.
+S.C. , it further resolved a $60,000.00 HomeSense employee fraud ring without a criminal record.

 In its R. v.
 N.B. and R. v.
-B.L. the Criminal Law Group defended a Target Canada Internal Employee Fraud Ring, it successfully resolved all 13 Fraud Charges without a criminal record, nearly all participants were University Students and first offenders.
+B.L. the Firm defended a Target Canada Internal Employee Fraud Ring, it successfully resolved all 13 Fraud Charges without a criminal record, nearly all participants were University Students and first offenders.

 In its R. v.
-G.G the Criminal Law Group further secured a full withdrawal of all counts of Fraud and Theft by a BMO Bank Teller accused of robbing the bank on the job.
+G.G the Firm further secured a full withdrawal of all counts of Fraud and Theft by a BMO Bank Teller accused of robbing the bank on the job.

 The Firm has handled a number of complex Shoplifting and Theft allegations in Toronto, in its R. v.
 K.L. , the Firm secured a full Withdrawal of eight (8) Theft and Fraud Under $5,000 related charges, including conspiracy to commit an indictable offence.
 In its R. v.
 C.T. , the Firm secured a withdrawal of Theft Under against a Bay Street Banker who was accused of stealing $1500.00 in merchandise from The Bay.